Whenever I hear someone speak of visiting Venice, it’s to say one of two things:

 - “It smells like garbage.
 Too Crowded”

-The first speaker tends to have eyes glistening, gazing somewhere in the distance as they imagine Carnival and endless canals.
-The second will tell you of their honeymoon and will offer up their wedding date.
-The third usually makes this statement with a dismissive wave of the hand while making a scrunched up facial expression.
+The first speaker will tell you of their honeymoon and will offer up their wedding date, eyes glistening as they imagine the endless canals.
+The other usually makes this statement with a dismissive wave of the hand while making a scrunched up facial expression.

 Venice is divisive.
 And because of that, I loved it before I visited.
 A fierce opinion on something piques my interest.
 If someone answers “How do you feel about that movie?” with “It was ok” I probably won’t see it.
 If, however, someone answers “I loooved it.
 OMG you don’t even know” or “It was the worst thing I’ve ever seen” I’m immediately 200% more likely to get my butt into a theatre.
 If ever I say “It was fine” I say so vehemently, with narrowed eyes.
 I’m more angered by something when I’m neutral than I am when I hate something.
 Be memorable.
 Be an anecdote.
 Don’t make me forget about a [enter any noun] the next day.